Document Bank of Virginia

 Preview Activity

-Look at it: Look at the map.
-What geographic area is shown on the map?
+Look at it: What geographic area is shown on the map?
 What features on the map are different from maps we use today?
+What do you notice about the map's orientation?
+Why might John Smith have presented the map in that way?

-STEM Stat: Explorers, like John Smith, did not have much information when they arrived in the Tidewater region.
+STEM Stat: English explorers like John Smith did not have much information about the land they named Virginia.
 What is included in this map?
 What kinds of things are drawn in detail?
 What is missing from this map?
 What can the map tell us and what can it not tell us about this time period?

 Analyze: How would this map be useful for people seeking to travel to Virginia or invest in new colonies?

-Food For Thought: If you were to draw a map of your home town or city, what would you include and think is important enough to point out to people unfamiliar with the area?
+Food For Thought: If you were to draw a map of a place you had never visited, how would you gather information about that place?
+What would you do differently if you were to draw a map of your home town or city?
+What would you include and think is important enough to point out to people unfamiliar with the area?